Joewus12345/openai-support-agent-demo/README.md

    OPENAI_API_KEY=<your_api_key>
    ```

+   **Note:** File search uses the OpenAI vector store when the provider is set
-   **Note:** When using the `ollama` provider, file search runs against a local
+   to `openai`.
+When using the `ollama` provider, search falls back to a local
-   vector store built from the knowledge base.
-Embeddings are generated using
+   vector store built from the knowledge base using Ollama's `embeddings`
-   Ollama's `embeddings` endpoint, so an OpenAI API key is only required when
-   using the `openai` provider.
+   endpoint.
+You can keep both stores initialized and switch providers at any
+   time.

 4. **Choose your provider (optional):**